abigailevans00/webdev-udemy-drum/README.md

 ### What I learned

 This was a challenge from Angela Yu's Web Development Bootcamp 2022 that was very enjoyable.
 In it I learned how to add Event Listeners.
-The final result was a drum kit operated by a keyboard or mouse that emmitted realistic drum sounds.
+The final result was a drum kit operated by a keyboard or click that emmitted realistic drum sounds.

 ### Continued development